samsmit362/HismithControl/README.md

 ## Known issues
 Sometimes even when Hismith device is found on "Test Webcam+Hismith" after press "Start" it still show issue that can't find device or etc, known solution is to reboot OS.\
 \
-The most complex in case of automatic Hismith device control is to stop its rotation, according experiments there is a time delay about 150 milliseconds between setting speed change and real device speed changes appearance.
+The most complex in case of automatic Hismith device control is to stop its rotation, according experiments there is a time delay ~150 milliseconds between setting speed change and real device speed changes appearance.
 Also if device is run on high speed it can takes about a half of second for full stop even when speed is set to 0.
-In these cases **dif_end_pos** can be more 90 and some times more 180.
+In these cases **dif_end_pos** can be > 90 and some times > 180.

 ## This project use next 3rdParty projects:
 https://github.com/dumbowumbo/buttplugCpp \